 pairs previously required to determine points for starting,

-stopping, or resuming the flow of data between master and slave.
+stopping, or resuming the flow of data between master and

-do not need (or want) to include
+replication, you do not need (or want) to include

 MASTER_LOG_POS options in the

 to direct a slave to replicate from a given master; in place

 of these options, it is necessary only to enable the

 MySQL 5.6.5.
 For the exact steps needed to configure and start

 The generation and lifecycle of a GTID consists of the following steps: